 This is another EASY way to see if the furniture piece is real wood or not.
 If the backing is made of cardboard or other material that is not wood, it probably isn’t real wood.
 If the backing is wood, the entire piece should be made of real wood.

 This is like the signature in real wood furniture pieces.
 Stamps can come in different forms.
 It can be a paper stamp, a written stamp, an ink stamp, and even a brass plate can be the “stamp” on some pieces.
 You can find the stamps on the back of real wood pieces, inside drawers, on the front of a piece under the top, and above the first drawer.
 These stamps are a great indication that you are dealing with a real wood piece.

 To me, the hardware to any furniture piece is like the jewelry of a piece.
-It can also tell you a lot about the piece.
 Old brass, metal, and wood hardware are always a good indication that you are dealing with a real wood piece of furniture.

 If there is marble on top of the piece, you have a real wood piece.
 Sometimes, it can be the entire top of a piece, and other times it is just a portion of the top.
 If you find real marble on a piece of furniture, you have found a piece made of real wood.

-I hope these tips on How To Tell If A Piece Of Furniture Is Real Wood have helped you when you are searching for real wood pieces to work with.
-I highly recommend choosing real wood pieces if you are flipping them.
+In conclusion of this post, I really want to encourage you to use these tips when you are looking for furniture to flip.
+I highly recommend choosing real wood pieces if you are flipping.
 They are just easier to work with and the outcome will come out much better for you.